rsmuc/antispambox/README.md

 ### Why not IMAPScan?

-* The repository and code of IMAPScan does not include a license.
-So we don't know if I'm allowed to use and modify it.
+(Thanks to [dc55028](https://github.com/dc55028) for adding the MIT license to the IMAPScan repository)

 * I prefer Python instead of Bash scripts

--> No code of IMAPScan is used in Antispambox.
+* I made several modifications (see Features) and not all of the modifications would be compatible to the ideas of IMAPScan

 ### Why not ISBG?